Authmaker/authmaker-ember-simple-auth/README.md

 import Config from 'your-app/config/environment';

 export default Ember.Route.extend(AuthmakerLoginRoute, {
-  config: Config //this is very important, do not forget to add this });
+  config: Config.authmaker //this is very important, do not forget to add this });
 ```